World Leaders Disagree Over Bonus Culture

 JIM ZARROLI: There's a kind of bipartisan rage being directed at the world's biggest financial companies right now.
 On talk radio, conservatives rail against the federal government bailout, furious that taxpayers have been forced to prop up bankers who took irresponsible risks.
 Meanwhile on Wall Street this week, AFL-CIO head Rich Trumka led a protest demanding stricter regulation of banks.

-Mr. RICH TRUMKA (President, AFL-CIO): We have a message for Congress.
+RICH TRUMKA: We have a message for Congress.
 We're asking them which side are you on.
 Either you're with us or you're against us.

 ZARROLI: The anger has mushroomed this summer following reports of more huge payouts for executives of big financial institutions, including some that received bailout money.
 And Paul DeNicola, who studies corporate governance at the Conference Board, says banks are having to respond.

-Mr. PAUL DENICOLA (Associate director, Conference Board): Boards are facing increasing pressure, be it from their institutional shareholders or also from a public outcry to rein in executive compensation to a reasonable level.
+PAUL DENICOLA: Boards are facing increasing pressure, be it from their institutional shareholders or also from a public outcry to rein in executive compensation to a reasonable level.

-Mr. SCOTT TALBOTT (Senior Vice President for Government Affairs, Financial Services Roundtable): It was a compensation practice where the mortgage broker received a bonus if he sold a mortgage at an interest rate higher than the borrower would've otherwise qualified for.
+SCOTT TALBOTT: It was a compensation practice where the mortgage broker received a bonus if he sold a mortgage at an interest rate higher than the borrower would've otherwise qualified for.
 Well, that type of practice has stopped and did not benefit anybody except the mortgage broker.

 ZARROLI: But others are skeptical.
 J Robert Brown of the University of Denver Law School says big banks might be acting responsibly now, but once the economy turns around they will revert to their old practices.
 As for the Obama administration, it has been so far been cool to some of the more aggressive proposals like the pay caps favored by some Europeans.
 But Brown thinks that may change.
 He says there's a growing sense that not much has been accomplished in the year since the financial crisis.

-Professor J ROBERT BROWN (University of Denver Law School): And I think for this administration they need to fix something to say we took some step to prevent this from happening again, and the most obvious step to take is to say we are not going to allow for the kind of compensation practices that may have caused this crisis to begin with.
+J ROBERT BROWN: And I think for this administration they need to fix something to say we took some step to prevent this from happening again, and the most obvious step to take is to say we are not going to allow for the kind of compensation practices that may have caused this crisis to begin with.